 - Add potatoes and red pepper to the baking sheet, drizzle with oil (or water) and spices, and toss to combine.
 Bake for 15-22 minutes or until fork tender and slightly browned.
 Add kale in the last 5 minutes of baking to wilt, tossing with the other vegetables to combine seasonings.

 - In the meantime, heat a large skillet over medium heat.
 Once hot, add oil (or water), garlic, and tofu and sauté for 7-10 minutes, stirring frequently, to slightly brown.

 - In the meantime, to a small mixing bowl, add the hummus, chili powder, cumin, nutritional yeast, salt, and cayenne (optional).
 Stir to combine.
-Then add water until a pourable sauce is formed (1-3 Tbsp).
+Then add water until a pourable sauce is formed (1-3 Tbsp as original recipe is written // adjust if altering batch size).
 Then add parsley and stir.
-Add the spice mixture to the tofu and continue cooking over medium heat until slightly browned - ~3-5 minutes.
+Add the spice mixture to the tofu and continue cooking over medium heat until slightly browned – ~3-5 minutes.
 Set aside.